clean-code-craft-tcq-1/reimagined-design-patterns-Aruna1396/README.md

 Its better not to use adapter pattern when we dont actually have the need for them to keep the code simpler.

+## Mediator Pattern

+### Summary
+It is a widely used behavioural pattern which reduces direct communication between multiple objects/components by making them communicate through the mediator object.
+This reduces the chaotic dependencies between communicating objects & many-to-many relationships & thereby removing tight couplings

+### Usage
+This can be used when there are complex set of components/objects which are dependent on others

+### Example

+Real World Scenario: Air Traffic Control System is best example of Mediator Pattern.
+Various flights do not interact directly but only with traffic controller which acts a mediator as all communication between flights goes through it

+### Advantages & Disadvantages
+Pros:
+ - Promotes loose couplings between different objects/components & prevents tight coupling
+ - Makes the code reusable
+ - Flexibility - plug in and plug out the components at ease

+Cons:
+ - Since all communications are handled by a single mediator, it might become a God Object (knows too much and does too much)